marcosgatcomputer/pylibmodbus/README.rst

 Original code: https://github.com/stephane/pylibmodbus

-Changes: Added support to use Raspberry Pi PIO pins to toggle a Drive Enable / ~ Read Enable signal for RS485 devices that don't have a hardware TX Enable signal.
+Changes: Added support to use Raspberry Pi GPIO pins to toggle a Drive Enable / ~ Read Enable signal for RS485 devices that don't have a hardware TX Enable signal.

 First install libmodbus from this branch: https://github.com/dhruvvyas90/libmodbus